 Antibiotics: Antibiotics are an inevitable part of any treatment program.
 Any dentistry needs to be preceded by antibiotics and followed by them in order to insure that bacteria freed by dental procedures don't travel elsewhere in the body and set up infection.
 Antibiotics alone or in combination with dentistry are unlikely to be sufficient to resolve or control LPGS.
 Anyone given to understand the reverse by the vet providing treatment should have a long discussion on the subject.
 Some people have expressed a desire

 to avoid antibiotics in long-term treatment, and this is understandable.
 Continuous long-term antibiotic therapy is not in the best interest of any cat because of the impact on intestinal flora and nutrient absorption, as well as the potential for generating antibiotic-resistant organisms.
 Depending on the particular circumstances, antibiotics may be pulse-dosed--a given period on and a given period off--or prescribed periodically for "flares" or worsening disease courses.
 Some people, of course, object to antibiotics--and other things as well--on broader grounds of medical philosophy, but assuming that that is not the case, deliberate avoidance of antibiotics seems difficult to justify.
 The perception that an antibiotic "doesn't work" has to be viewed in the context of the fact that antibiotics alone are unlikely to "work" indefinitely.
 Although the antibiotics usually used to treat LPGS have various extra-bacteriacidal qualities, something additional that impacts the cause or expression of aberrant immune response is almost certainly going to be required.
 And since "change" seems to be the law of LPGS therapy, the desirability of a change in antibiotic at some point is not necessarily a comment on the pointlessness of their use.
 The recent popularity of Convenia (Cefovecin sodium), the 14 day injectable antibiotic, has included use for treatment of LPGS.
-Cautionary voices have pointed out that it is not really indicated for this purpose and that the convenience of avoidance of daily oral medication may be offset by the difficulty of coping with an adverse reaction [Pierson].
+A recent Pfizer-sponsored trial as an adjunctive therapy to periodontal scaling or surgery for severe periodontal disease in dogs did find Convenia comparable in efficacy to clindamycin [Giboin].
+Cautionary voices have pointed out that the convenience of avoidance of daily oral medication may be offset by the difficulty of coping with an adverse reaction [Pierson].
 Although use of any of the recommended antibiotics for initial treatment can be justified, the documented synergy of doxycycline and niacinamide for treatment of autoimmune diseases makes this pairing particularly attractive.

 Antivirals: Chronic viral infection is an important component of much feline gingivostomatitis.
 Feline omega interferon has direct antiviral activity against FIV, herpesvirus, and calicivirus, with an additional immune-modulating component.
 There seems no reason whatever at this time not to use it as a frontline therapy for LPGS--except cost.
 It has proven of dramatic benefit in a majority of instances when it has been used and has not shown prohibitive side effects.
 It can be used by subcutaneous injection, by direct injection into oral tissue, by topical application, or, as has sometimes been done, by incorporation of multiple forms of administration into the treatment regimen.
 The perceived monetary saving of direct injection of smaller amounts of the interferon on fewer occasions must be measured against the veterinary costs of doing so, since an owner can administer subcutaneous injections, whereas only a vet can give the oral injections and only with anaesthesia.
 Whether the improvements recently demonstrated with high-dose topical application for mucosal absorption are of a magnitude to justify sole use in this manner is difficult to say since the trial was head-to-head with prednisolone, not with interferon administered in more established ways.
 However, one field report forwarded described very good results.
 Feline omega is available in North America by import, but only for use in individual cats, which means that the vet cannot purchase the drug for stock; the owner must assume responsibility for purchasing the entire minimum amount that the shipper will provide.
 Feline omega is not a panacea.
 While Virbac, the manufacturer, recommends against using steroids concurrently with its product, Addie notes the need for occasional recourse to steroids in her treatment of some cats; it is unclear when or how.
 Mihaljevic has built feline omega into a multidrug/supplement regimen with a hormonal anti-inflammatory added for severe disease.
 This would suggest that the interferon may well require support with other drugs or with multiple forms of administration in some such situations.